Steve McClaren: Twente

+McClaren announced in February 2008 he would consider managing in either the Championship or abroad in his next job.
 In May 2008, McClaren was linked with a return to football as manager of the Dutch Eredivisie side Twente.
 He was in the crowd for a match against Ajax on 18 May, seeing Twente qualify for the Champions League.
 In response to speculation, a Twente spokesman initially stated that the club had no intention of hiring McClaren.
 Later that month, however, it was reported McClaren had held talks with Twente chairman Joop Munsterman and had toured the club, despite question marks from some Twente fans to his possible appointment.
-When he was initially offered the Twente managerial job, McClaren turned it down due to private issues and on 7 June he expressed an interest in the vacant managerial role at Blackburn Rovers.
+When he was initially offered the Twente managerial job, McClaren turned it down due to private issues, and on 7 June he expressed an interest in the vacant managerial role at Blackburn Rovers.
 On 20 June, however, he was confirmed as the new manager of Twente.

 McClaren made a good start to the 2008–09 season.
 The club went on to secure second place in the Eredivisie behind winners AZ, reached the final of the KNVB Cup (losing on penalties to Heerenveen) and on the European front, the club survived group stages in the UEFA Cup, having beaten amongst others Racing de Santander and Schalke 04, managed by McClaren's predecessor at Twente, Fred Rutten.
 It was the first time in 30 years that the club had remained in European competition beyond winter.
 Twente were eventually knocked out on penalties in the Round of 32 by Marseille.

 At the start of the 2009–10 campaign, McClaren's second season at Twente, there were question-marks over how well newcomers Bryan Ruiz and Miroslav Stoch would be able to replace the departed Eljero Elia and Marko Arnautović, who had been at the core of Twente's second-place finish in the league the preceding year.
 McClaren, however, led the team to some impressive results, with Twente reaching the top of the Eredivisie in October and remaining top throughout the next few months.
 Twente, which had never won an Eredivisie title in its history, continued to top the league in the latter part of the season, holding off the likes of renowned competitors PSV and Ajax, and seriously emerged as title favourites.
 They also reached the first knockout round of the inaugural Europa League, where they were defeated by Werder Bremen.
 McClaren signed a one-year extension to his contract in October 2009.